xyberos/xyberos/docs/tutorial.md

 - async and streaming
 - structured outputs and LLM-driven planning
 - production hardening
+- training the system — capture, feedback, promote, evaluate, and distill (see the [Training Tutorial](training-tutorial.md))

 The codebase does not currently include a first-class automatic tool-calling or `skills` subsystem.
 In this repository, those responsibilities are covered by tools, workflows, planners, agents, and plugins.